rewoma19/script-summer/transformative_enchantments/enchantments.md

     const deck = [10, 1, 5, 3, 2, 8, 7];
     perfectlyOrdered(deck);
     // => [1, 2, 3, 5, 7, 8, 10]

+## Task 7

+### Reorder the deck

+Elyse wants to change the order of the cards in the deck.
+After the trick, the card that is currently at the top should end up at the bottom of the deck.
+The second card should end up second last etc.

+    const deck = [10, 1, 5, 3, 2];
+    reorder(deck);
+    // => [2, 3, 5, 1, 10]